Rethinking the Evaluation Protocol of Domain Generalization: Introduction

-\paragraph{A new leaderboard} Based on the aforementioned recommendations, we have conducted a re-evaluation of eleven representative domain generalization algorithms following the revised protocol and presented a new leaderboard.
+\paragraph{New leaderboards} Based on the aforementioned recommendations, we have conducted a re-evaluation of ten representative domain generalization algorithms following the revised protocol and presented three sets of new leaderboards.
+For ResNet50~\cite{he2016deep} that is employed in the current protocol, we provide leaderboards with MoCo-v2~\cite{chen2020improved} pretraining across all commonly used datasets, and leaderboards with no pretraining on large-scale datasets like DomainNet~\cite{peng2019moment} and NICO++~\cite{zhang2023nico++}.
+In addition, to support comparisons on more advanced network architectures like vision transformers, we also provide leaderboards for ViT-B/16~\cite{dosovitskiy2020image} with MoCo-v3~\cite{chen2021mocov3} pretraining.
 Combined with our previous analyses, the change in rankings of algorithms between the new leaderboard and the old one also implies that we are taking risks to improperly evaluate and rank existing methods with the current evaluation protocol.
-We believe the revised protocol and the leaderboard will stimulate future research in the field of domain generalization with more precise evaluation.
+We believe the revised protocol and the leaderboards will stimulate future research in the field of domain generalization with more precise evaluation.